 Grenfell Tower Inquiry

-Phase 2 report will be published on Wednesday 4 September 2024.
+Phase 2 report has now been published.
 On this page you will find statements from the CPA and links to work that the CPA has undertaken with it's membership in relation to the tragedy.

 Grenfell Tower Inquiry – Final Report, 4 September 2024